nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * Pros: Gives user the flexibility to put the file wherever they want.
     * Cons: Different OSes have different file paths convention.

+### Support for multiple social handles

+#### Implementation
+A social handle can store a social platfrom and a user ID tied to that platform.

+As a person may have multiple social handles for different social platforms, there is a need to support multiple social handles tied to a person.

+The approach to implementing mutiple social handles is similar to the orginal AB3's approach to implementing mutiple tags.
+A Java HashSet is used to store all the social handle objects of a person.

+The current implementation allows for each person to have only 1 social handle for each platform.
+Therefore, when parsing social handles, new user ID will overwrite old user ID of the same social platfrom.
+This is done by using a Java Hashtable to store all the original social platforms in a platform name to social handle object pair, then check if the social platform of new social handle is present in the hashtable, and then update accordingly.
+After all the updates, the values of the hashtable are converted into a set to be store under an attribute of a person.

+#### Usage
+Social handles can be introduced to a person via the 'add' or 'edit' command.

+#### Design considerations:
+**Aspect: How to store social handle**
+* **Alternative 1:** Store each social handle for each platform as an individual attribute of a person
+	* Cons: Will have many duplicated code as each social handles are similar.

 ### \[Proposed\] Undo/redo feature